 Benefits of an MBA

-Further, professionals in sales management can benefit from formal education informally: networking.
-According to The Independent, “more than 90 per cent of UK employers use social media to find staff.”
-Those social networks develop through constant contact with the business leaders of tomorrow.
+Further, professionals in sales management can benefit from formal education informally, through networking.
+According to Poets & Quants, networking is possibly the biggest benefit of an MBA program.
+These social networks develop through constant contact with the business leaders of tomorrow.
 Completing an MBA program with others allows you to showcase your skills to potential employers.
 Further, if you impress your classmates in the program, they are more likely to refer you to employers later, which is a prime way to get into higher level sales management positions.
+85% of jobs are filled through networking connections.

 The advanced understanding of business concepts and practices that comes with an MBA could mean the difference between success and failure in sales management.
 Working professionals now have the flexibility of enrolling in an online MBA program, which allows them to continue working while pursuing a degree.
 This flexibility is advantageous in more ways than one.
 While it certainly reduces expenses related to earning a graduate degree, it also means that working professionals can immediately apply what they learn.
 MBA students can read about a concept one night and apply it in their profession the next day, combining the best of theory and practice to enhance their careers.